STS-34: Mission summary

 Chang-Díaz described his second flight as much more "subdued".
-Demonstrators protested at launch time against the flight because it had a nuclear device on board to power the Galileo spacecraft.
-He also said they almost aborted the flight in orbit three times because of malfunctions, but continued because the alternative was to land with the nuclear device at an airport in Senegal, which could have caused an "international incident", according to the astronaut.
+Demonstrators protested at launch time against the flight because the Galileo spacecraft, the mission's payload, was powered by a radioisotope thermoelectric generator.
+Díaz also claimed the flight was almost aborted in orbit three times because of malfunctions, but continued because the alternative was to land Atlantis, carrying Galileo and its generator, at an airport in Senegal, which could have caused an "international incident", according to the astronaut.
 He identified the deployment of Galileo as another tricky part of the mission as he only had a tight six-second opportunity to succeed.

 On October 21, 1989, Costa Rican President Dr. Óscar Arias talked in Spanish with Chang-Díaz, a native of Costa Rica, and greeted the other crew members via a special telephone linkup.
 Arias told Chang-Díaz, "You raise high the name of Costa Rica and Latin America in general".
 Chang-Díaz also explained the mission's objectives in Spanish to Costa Rican listeners on the ground.

-Because of high winds predicted at the nominal landing time, the landing was moved two orbits earlier to 12:33:00EDT on October 23, 1989.
-Atlantis landed on Runway 23 at Edwards Air Force Base, California, after a mission duration of 4 days, 23 hours, 39 minutes, and 20 seconds.
+Because of high winds predicted at the planned landing time, reentry was moved two orbits earlier.
+Atlantis landed on Runway 23 at Edwards Air Force Base in California at 16:33:00 UTC (9:33 am PDT local time at the landing site) on October 23, 1989 after a mission duration of 4 days, 23 hours, 39 minutes, and 20 seconds.